electron-archive/husk-cli/README.md

-# Husk cli
+# Electron cli

-`cd` to your husk app, then you can run:
+`cd` to your app, then you can run:

 ```
+# Installs modules, and builds native modules against electron headers
 husk bootstrap

+# Run your app in dev mode
+husk run

+# Package up your app for release.
+Packs everything into `./release` directory
 husk build
-husk run
-husk run --dev
-husk run --test
 ```